 - VPN for remote connectivity, and log reporting to centralized log and event management server.

-The employee agrees to take reasonable steps to protect University property from theft, damage, or misuse.
-This includes maintaining data security and record confidentiality to at least the same degree as when working at the regular University work location.
+The employee is required to take reasonable steps to protect University property from theft, damage, or misuse.
+This includes maintaining data security and record confidentiality to at least the same degree as when working at a regular University work location.

-The employee may not duplicate University-owned software and agrees to comply with the licensing agreements for use of all software owned by the University.
+The employee may not duplicate University-owned software and is required to comply with the licensing agreements for use of all software owned by the University.
 Depending on the circumstances, the employee may be responsible for any damage to or loss of University property.